MAD WEEKEND 2026

 FULL WEEKEND PASS:

-$175 Early Bird - Spring Special ($200 after April 20th).
+$175 Early Bird - Spring Special ($200 after April 30th).
 The Weekend Pass includes access to our Saturday instructor class schedule, which consists of a morning session and an afternoon session.
 On Sunday, enjoy separate, group oriented and discussion-based/interactive seminars in the morning and afternoon.
 Plus, Full Weekend Pass registration includes tickets to the Friday Night Welcome Ceili and the Saturday Night Instructor Concert.
+Lunch not included.

 ONE-DAY PASS:

-$125 Early Bird - Spring Special ($150 after April 20th).
+$125 Early Bird - Spring Special ($150 after April 30th).
 The One-Day Pass includes access to either Saturday or Sunday programming.
 Tickets to the Friday Night Welcome Ceili and the Saturday Night Instructor Concert sold separately.
+Lunch not included.

 FRIDAY NIGHT WELCOME CEILI, 7:00-10:00pm: